argoproj-labs/hera/docs/examples/conditional.md

 # Conditional

-This example showcases conditional execution on success, failure, and error.
+This example showcases conditional execution on success, failure, and error

 ```python
 from hera import Task, Workflow